 Good family pets for the under-6 set include fish, reptiles and snakes, tortoises and turtles, rats and mice, and cats.
 (Although the last two together probably would't be such a good idea.)

-Here are some easy pets to consider to help ensure your child's first pet experience is a successful one for all involved.
+Here are 6 easy pets that can help ensure your child's first pet experience is a successful one for all involved.

-Most types of fish (freshwater) are inexpensive to buy and maintain after the initial investment of a tank or bowl and aquarium supplies.
+Most types of fish (freshwater) are inexpensive to buy, and fish tank maintenance is minimal after the initial investment of a tank and aquarium supplies.

 However, some fish are hardier than others.
-For younger children, go for inexpensive, durable fish, such as goldfish.
+The best fish for toddlers are inexpensive, durable fish, such as goldfish.
 You don't want floaters to start off your child's animal career.

 Begin with a solitary goldfish or beta in a simple bowl.
 If that's a hit, you can move on to a fish aquarium.
 Lighted aquariums can even function as a nightlight in a child's room.